Sometimes “adulting” is too much

 my work as a counselor helping others embrace change

 Change and transition are things that I’ve come to embrace in my own life.
 Always wanting to be my own drummer, I marched to my own beat from a young age.
 This wasn’t always easy for me to do, so I honor the courage others show when honoring who they are.
-I appreciate the challenges that we face and overcome when we strive to become the best of who we are in all of our humanness.
+I appreciate the challenges that we face and are able to overcome when we strive to become the best of who we are in all of our humanness.

-ok, i’m convinced. what do i need to do next?
+ok, I’m convinced. what do i need to do next?

-Contact us to schedule a free 15-minute phone consultation if you think that you could benefit from the music therapy and counseling services offered by SoundWell Music Therapy.
+Contact Faith to schedule a free 15-minute phone consultation if you think that you could benefit from the music therapy and counseling services offered by SoundWell Music Therapy.
 We’ll be happy to arrange a time when we can talk more about your particular situation and to schedule an initial session.